peterbourgon/peter-bourgon-org/src/go-in-production/index.md

 ## Conclusions

 I intend this to be a kind of experience report from a large organization that's been running Go in production for a relatively long time.
 While these are informed opinions, they're still just opinions, so please take everything with a grain of salt.
-That said, Go's greatest strength is its structural simplicity. **The ultimate best practice is to embrance simplicity**, rather than trying to circumvent it.
+That said, Go's greatest strength is its structural simplicity. **The ultimate best practice is to embrace simplicity**, rather than trying to circumvent it.